 There is no bus service in Fawkham and has not been since 1958.
-There are very limited bus services serving local villages, with several services due to be withdrawn by February 2023.
-Two services will remain from Longfield: one to Gravesend (6 a day Monday to Friday, running from Longfield between 07:44 to 18:16, 4 on Saturday, no Sunday service) and one to Bluewater/Darent Valley Hospital (4 a day Monday to Saturday, running from Longfield between 9:30 and 14:50, no Sunday service).
-There will be no bus service from Hartley or New Ash Green.
+There is a very limited bus service serving local villages following the withdrawal of several services in October 2022 and February 2023.
+One service remains in operation from New Ash Green via Longfield to Gravesend (the 489: 5 a day Monday to Friday, plus 1 on school days only, running from Green Way, Hartley to Gravesend between 09:53 and 18:13, plus 08:01 service to Longfield School only; 4 on Saturday; no Sunday service).

+There is an ambition to start a second service in spring 2024 on a 12 month trail basis, with a subsidy from Kent County Council.
+This would operate from New Ash Green via Hartley and Longfield to Bluewater, Monday to Saturday, with 5 journeys each way.

+There is a school bus service from New Ash Green, Hartley and Longfield to Wrotham School on week days only, with two outbound and one return journeys.

 Accessing the bus service needs a secondary means of transport.
 The distance to the closest bus service varies by location within the Parish.
-From February 2023, the closest bus stop will be at Longfield Station, approximately 650m from the closest house in Fawkham Parish.
-On an average basis, residents of the parish live more than 3.25km from a bus service.
+The closest bus stop is in Hartley: Green Way, at the top of Castle Hill, approximately 350m from the closest house in Fawkham Parish.
+On an average basis, residents of the Parish live more than 3.25km from a bus service and, as noted above, safe walking routes are not available.

-As stated in the Sevenoaks District Transport Assessment 2018, "Frequencies and operating hours are limited and so restrict the appeal of bus use in the area"
+As stated in the Sevenoaks District Transport Assessment 2018, "Frequencies and operating hours are limited and so restrict the appeal of bus use in the area"2